5 Key Learnings from Capillary's Journey to IPO

 4. Focus Matters: Say No to Stay Alive

 By 2019 (pre-pandemic), Capillary was on a roll.
 They were the undisputed APAC leader for loyalty management.
-Growth was coming from SEA markets.
+Growth was now also coming from SEA markets.
 They had cracked China—going from 0 to 50+ employees within a year, becoming perhaps only the second Indian company (after InMobi) to succeed at scale in that geography.
-The team was introducing new products (headless commerce engine) in record time.
+The team was introducing new products (e.g. headless commerce engine) in record time.

 Then Covid upset the apple cart.
-The founders tried their best to stay afloat without cutting staff.
+True to their values, the founders tried their best to stay afloat without cutting staff.
 But every scale-up realizes at some point that they've over-extended themselves.

 It was time to clean sheet everything: What segments were most important to serve?
 Which geos made long-term sense?
 What were our core products that truly delivered ROI?